mikolalysenko/split-polygon/README.md

 ```

 ### `splitPolygon(poly, plane)`
-Splits the polygon `poly` against plane into two parts, one above the plane and the other below it.
+Splits the *convex* polygon `poly` against plane into two parts, one above the plane and the other below it.
 The equation for the plane is determined by:

 ```javascript
 function planeDistance(x) {